sungsik-kong/PhyNEST.jl/README.md

 ```

 ## A quick test
-Once the installation is complete, execute PhyNEST and run function `greet()` to see if the package has been added to the local machine.
+Once the installation is complete, load PhyNEST and execute function `greet()` to see if the package has been added to the local machine.
 A greet message with current time should appear.
 ```@julia
 using PhyNEST
 greet()